Steel City Striders Running Club Charter

 The Club will affiliate to Associations relevant to the running activities of the Club in the manner laid down by those Associations necessary to compete in events under their control.

-5. Committee
+5. Trustees and Committee

-The Committee will be responsible for all matters pertinent to the successful functioning of the club, including affiliations, membership, finance, coaching and training, club events, participation in local and national competitions, club social events, internal and external communications and any other relevant matters.
+The management and control of the club will be vested in the Trustees and Committee.
+The Trustees and Committee are bound by the “Charitable Incorporated Organisation Constitution” which is agreed by the membership of the club.
+The Committee are elected by the membership and will be responsible for all matters pertinent to the successful functioning of the club, including affiliations, membership, finance, coaching and training, club events, participation in local and national competitions, club social events, internal and external communications and any other relevant matters.

-5.2 Election of Chair
+5.3 Election of Chair

 The Chair will serve for a period of three consecutive years from the date of the Annual General Meeting at which the Chair is elected, unless the Chair resigns mid-term in which case the appointment of a new Chair will be as soon as is practically possible.
 The post of Chair will be open to any first claim member of the club.
-Invitation to be considered for the post of Chair will be sought by the Committee and such an invitation will be via a suitable advertisement on the club website and via any other means used to publicise information to Club members.
+Invitation to be considered for the post of Chair will be sought by the Trustees and such an invitation will be via a suitable advertisement on the club website and via any other means used to publicise information to Club members.
 The appointment of a new Chair will be ratified by a majority decision at an Annual (or Special) General Meeting and in the event of more than one member wishing to be considered for Chair, the final decision will be by election and a majority decision of the Annual (or Special) General Meeting.
 There will be no restriction on the number of terms a member may serve as Chair; however, reappointment will not be automatic and a retiring Chair will be subject to the formal appointment and election process outlined above.

-5.3 Election of Committee members
+5.4 Election of Committee members

 Nominations for Committee will be invited from among the first claim members in advance of the Annual General Meeting via the club website and via any other means used to publicise information to club members.
 Such nominations will be in writing or email to the General Secretary and will be supported by one other first claim member.
 The appointment of the committee members will be ratified by a majority decision at an Annual General Meeting.
+Any Committee member who does not attend three consecutive meetings of the Committee without reasonable cause may, at the discretion of the Committee and Trustees, cease to be a member of the Committee.

-5.4 Committee member roles
+5.5 Committee member roles

-5.5 Committee co-optees
+5.6 Committee co-optees

+The Committee may from time to time co-opt additional Committee members from among the first claim members.
 The use of co-opted volunteers to assist with the running of the club will be promoted to ensure a fair and equitable distribution of tasks.

 5.7 Conduct and Frequency Committee Meetings

-The Committee will meet a minimum of 8 times a year.
+The Trustees and Committee will meet a minimum of 8 times a year.
 The Committee will agree the dates of its meetings in advance, and no less than 7 days in advance.
 The dates of its meetings will be publicised on the Club website or via any other means used to publicise information to Club members.
+The Committee will be quorate if at least five members are present.

 The Committee will consider all matters of relevance to the successful functioning of the Club.
-It will receive reports from the chair, general secretary, membership secretary and treasurer, and from other Committee members about their areas of responsibility.
+It will receive reports from the chair, general secretary, membership secretary and Finance Secretary, and from other Committee members about their areas of responsibility.
+Minutes of Committee meetings will be kept by the general secretary and will be available on request from the General Secretary.

-6. General meetings
+6. General Meetings

 6.1 Annual General Meeting